UK Ebola "relapse" case takes virus specialists to uncharted waters

 Ilhem Messaoudi, a biomedical sciences expert at the University of California in the United States, noted that until recently, most Ebola outbreaks have been relatively small, in remote villages, and had such high death rates that there were barely any follow-up studies.

-“So long-term health consequences and adverse outcomes that persist for months or years ... are incredibly understudied,” he said.
+“So long-term health consequences and adverse outcomes that persist for months or years ... are incredibly understudied,” she said.

 “NOT OVER WHEN WE THINK IT‘S OVER”